Data Centre Energy Routemap

 “I’m not pretending this is perfect or complete: it’s the first step in an iterative process.
 We’ll report on progress against sector actions regularly and we will need to accommodate additional considerations like supply chain and embedded energy in the next update.”

-Emma will be talking about the report at DCD 2019 London, on 5th November.
-Meanwhile you can access the full document from the link below.
+You can access the full document from the link below.

 techUK - Committed to Climate Action